Posts

 Currently, 15 states have Ban the Box laws in place for private employers.
 These include:

-Furthermore, 22 cities and counties have Ban the Box laws in place for private employers.
-These include:
+Furthermore, over 20 cities and counties have Ban the Box laws in place for private employers.
+Some of these include:

 Austin, TX; Baltimore, MD; Buffalo, NY; Chicago, IL; Columbia, MO; DeSoto, TX; District of Columbia; Kansas City, MO; Los Angeles, CA; Montgomery County, MD; New York, NY; Philadelphia, PA; Portland, OR; Prince George’s County, MD; Rochester, NY; San Francisco, CA; Seattle, WA; Spokane, WA; St. Louis, MO; Suffolk County, NY; Waterloo, IA; and Westchester County, NY.